thriveweb/sailinginparadise/content/pages/about.md

     ## Captains

     Hi!
-We are Steve and Jess and we own and manage Sailing in Paradise.
+We are Steve and Jess and we own and run Sailing in Paradise.

     We realise that chartering a boat is not something that you do every day.